Insights

 News & Events

 With the festive season approaching, putting thought into tax issues may not be on many Santa lists.
-However, there may be several tax saving ideas that you are missing out on.
+However, there may be several tax saving ideas that you are missing out on this Christmas.
 The following is a list of ideas that you may consider implementing before the year end, and which may be of some benefit to you from a tax perspective.
 Obviously, not everything will be relevant to your specific circumstances, but you should be able to take something away from this read.

 1 .
 Avoid increased Surcharge